saintmalik/blog.saintmalik.me/blog/2024-05-08-mongo-passwordless.md

 ### NodeJS App

-For NodeJS Apps, there are actually many ways of getting this done, but you might just be having downtimes due to 403 errors like ["MongoError: bad auth : aws sts call has response 403"](https://blog.saintmalik.me/docs/mongo/)
+For NodeJS Apps, there are actually many ways of getting this done, but you might just be having downtimes due to 403 errors like ["MongoError: bad auth: aws sts call has response 403"](https://blog.saintmalik.me/docs/mongo/)

-This error occurs because the credentials mongodb is using to re-establish the connnection is wrong or has expired, digging deep into the error fix might get this article to be longer than expected, the fix works but not so clean.
+This error occurs because the credentials MongoDB is using to re-establish the connection are wrong or have expired, digging deep into the error fix might get this article to be longer than expected, the fix works but is not so clean.

-So i will just share the method i have tried that works well, and it's using the `@aws-sdk/credential-providers` package.
+So I will just share the method I tried that works well, and it's using the `@aws-sdk/credential-providers` package.

 you need to install both `@aws-sdk/credential-providers`,  `aws4` and `mongodb` packages using `yarn add @aws-sdk/credential-providers aws4 mongodb`